 Breathalytics’ newly launched breathalyzer kiosk solves this challenge by automating the alcohol screening process.
 The key innovation in this solution is its ability to identify users quickly and reliably, which prevents cheating and frees officers for other essential duties.

-Breathalytics’ kiosks use Integrated Biometrics’ Watson Mini two-finger scanner to verify identity for each parolee.
-Watson Mini’s light-emitting sensor (LES) technology is small, lightweight, and uses very little power, making it an ideal component for the overall Breathalytics solution.
+Breathalytics’ kiosks use Integrated Biometrics’ Watson two-finger scanner to verify identity for each parolee.
+Watson’s light-emitting sensor (LES) technology is small, lightweight, and uses very little power, making it an ideal component for the overall Breathalytics solution.

 The Breathalytics kiosk supplements biometric fingerprint scanning with facial recognition for an additional layer of identity verification.
 A second camera records the entire testing process so that officers have verified proof that the person tested is the person validated by the system.
 Once identified, parolees prove their sobriety by breathing into the system through a disposable straw.
 The entire process takes roughly 30 seconds.

 The modular nature of Breathalytics’ solution also enables remote testing, so that parolees remain in compliance with their terms of release while working or visiting outside their court-mandated range.
 Similar markets for these testing kiosks include airlines, trucking firms, or any other industry that requires proof of sobriety.

 “Breathalytics’ fresh approach to sobriety testing is a smart, unexpected identity management solution,” added Stephen Thies, Chief Executive Officer of Integrated Biometrics.
 “It’s another example of how the creative application of biometric hardware and advanced software delivers new ways to save time and money and improve lives for almost any market.”